 .

-Another useful functionality is to make screenshots once a test fails.
-As the functional tests are usually executed within a CI/CD pipeline, we need a visual output once a test fails.
+When running functional tests (and especially when the browser runs inside a container), it's important to make screenshots of test failures.
+As the functional tests are usually executed within a CI/CD pipeline, we need a visual output once a test fails to understand the root cause of the failure.

-This is a perfect use case for a custom JUnit 5 extension.
+This is a perfect use case for a custom JUnit Jupiter extension.
 We can write an extension that implements the AfterEachCallback

 We can use this information and request a screenshot from the RemoteWebDriver